WalterProof/tzkt-php-client/docs/Api/SmartRollupsApi.md

 $address = new \Bzzhh\Tzkt\Model\AccountsGetAddressParameter(); // AccountsGetAddressParameter | Filter by smart rollup address.
 Click on the parameter to expand more details.
 $creator = new \Bzzhh\Tzkt\Model\AccountsGetDelegateParameter(); // AccountsGetDelegateParameter | Filter by smart rollup creator.
 Click on the parameter to expand more details.
 $first_activity = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by level of the block, where the rollup was first seen.
 Click on the parameter to expand more details.
-$first_activity_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapUpdatesTimestampParameter(); // BigMapsGetBigMapUpdatesTimestampParameter | Filter by timestamp of the block, where the rollup was first seen.
+$first_activity_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapKeysFirstTimeParameter(); // BigMapsGetBigMapKeysFirstTimeParameter | Filter by timestamp of the block, where the rollup was first seen.
 Click on the parameter to expand more details.
 $last_activity = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by level of the block, where the rollup was last seen.
 Click on the parameter to expand more details.
-$last_activity_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapUpdatesTimestampParameter(); // BigMapsGetBigMapUpdatesTimestampParameter | Filter by timestamp of the block, where the rollup was last seen.
+$last_activity_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapKeysFirstTimeParameter(); // BigMapsGetBigMapKeysFirstTimeParameter | Filter by timestamp of the block, where the rollup was last seen.
 Click on the parameter to expand more details.

 try {
     $result = $apiInstance->smartRollupsGetSmartRollupsCount($id, $address, $creator, $first_activity, $first_activity_time, $last_activity, $last_activity_time);